ralfonso/astromech/content/fuelstream-backend.rst

 Conclusion
 ----------
-This setup means that a normal API request from a user viewing the FuelStream will *never* have to view uncached content.
+This setup means that a normal API request from a user viewing the FuelStream will *never* hit uncached content and be forced to wait.
 Response times went from 10-20 seconds under load to 100ms or less with the cache enabled.

 .. _Thomas Reynolds': http://awardwinningfjords.com/2012/09/23/fuelstream.html